-This article provides an overview of electronic signatures and describes how they can be used in Microsoft Dynamics 365 for Finance and Operations.
+This topic provides an overview of electronic signatures and describes how they can be used in Microsoft Dynamics AX.

 What is an electronic signature?

 An electronic signature confirms the identity of a person who is about to start or approve a computing process.
 In some industries, an electronic signature is as legally binding as a handwritten one.

 Electronic signatures are a regulations compliance requirement for several regulated industries, such as pharmaceuticals, food and beverage, and aerospace and defense.
 They are also necessary for compliance with regulations in 21 CFR Part 11 issued by the Food and Drug Administration (FDA) in the United States.

 An electronic signature by itself is not the same as a digital signature.
 An electronic signature is simply a substitute for a handwritten signature, while a digital signature provides additional security measures.
 A digital signature can help identify whether another user or process has tampered with the data.
 A digital signature can also be verified, and this verification cannot be refuted by the owner of the certificate that was used to sign the data.
 As described below, electronic signatures in Microsoft Dynamics AX have built-in digital signature functionality.

 Electronic signatures in Microsoft Dynamics AX